This post may contain affiliate links. Please read our disclosure policy.

 1. Season the pork with salt and black pepper.

-2. Chop the sauerkraut.
+2. Chop the sauerkraut if needed.

 3. Layer the slow cooker:

-• Add half of the sauerkraut
+• Half of the sauerkraut on the bottom

-• Place the pork on top
+• Pork on top

-4. Season with paprika and bay leaves.
+4. Add paprika and bay leaves.

 Drizzle with vegetable oil if using.